-Removing the memory module
+Removing the WLAN card

-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover.
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the side cover.

+- 3. Remove the graphics card

-The following images indicate the location of the memory module and provide a visual representation of the removal procedure.
+The following images indicate the location of the wireless card and provide a visual representation of the removal procedure.